gwahmp/wmao/src/content/posts/online-business-struggle.md

 ### Fear of Failure and Judgment

 Fear is the biggest silent killer of online business dreams.
-You might not call it fear, you might call it “planning,” “research,” or “not being ready yet.”
+You might not call it fear, you might call it <strong>planning</strong>, <strong>research</strong>, or not being ready yet.
 But deep down, it's fear of failing in public.

 <p class="highlight"><b>Fact</b>: According to a 2023 Statista report, 42% of online entrepreneurs fail because there's no real demand for their idea.
 The rest fail because they never launch.</p>